oshritshtossel/LOCATE_all_analysis/README.md

 ### INTEGRATED-LEARNER

-1. "integrated_learner_preprocess.py" - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [Integrated-Learner paper](https://doi.org/10.1101/2022.11.06.514786).
+1. **"integrated_learner_preprocess.py"** - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [Integrated-Learner paper](https://doi.org/10.1101/2022.11.06.514786).
 2. The implementation of the model (in R) over the datasets tested in the manuscript is available in [Google Colab](https://colab.research.google.com/drive/1MFsncDnYAux05xdIuhNDxpZMSQGPRR9X).

 ### MELONNPAN
-1. "melonnpan_condition.py" - Adjust the condition (phenotype) of each dataset to the prediction task.
+1. **"melonnpan_condition.py"** - Adjust the condition (phenotype) of each dataset to the prediction task.
-2. "melonnpan_preprocess.py" - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [MelonnPan paper](https://doi.org/10.1038/s41467-019-10927-1).
+2. **"melonnpan_preprocess.py"** - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [MelonnPan paper](https://doi.org/10.1038/s41467-019-10927-1).
 3. The implementation of the model in R is available on [MelonnPan site](https://huttenhower.sph.harvard.edu/melonnpan).

 ### MIMENET
-1. "mimenet_src" - Directory contains different models' architectures for MiMeNet as described in the [MiMeNet paper](https://doi.org/10.1371/journal.pcbi.1009021).
+1. **"mimenet_src"** - Directory contains different models' architectures for MiMeNet as described in the [MiMeNet paper](https://doi.org/10.1371/journal.pcbi.1009021).
-2. "mimenet_condition.py" - Adjust the condition (phenotype) of each dataset to the prediction task.
+2. **"mimenet_condition.py"** - Adjust the condition (phenotype) of each dataset to the prediction task.
-3. "mimenet_preprocess.py" - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [MiMeNet paper](https://doi.org/10.1371/journal.pcbi.1009021).
+3. **"mimenet_preprocess.py"** - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [MiMeNet paper](https://doi.org/10.1371/journal.pcbi.1009021).
-4. "mimenet_runner.py" - Run the MiMeNet model on each of the tested datasets in the manuscript according to the [MiMeNet paper](https://doi.org/10.1371/journal.pcbi.1009021) protocol.
+4. **"mimenet_runner.py"** - Run the MiMeNet model on each of the tested datasets in the manuscript according to the [MiMeNet paper](https://doi.org/10.1371/journal.pcbi.1009021) protocol.

 ### MNODE
-1. "mnode_preprocess.py" - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [mNODE paper](https://doi.org/10.1038/s42256-023-00627-3).
+1. **"mnode_preprocess.py"** - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [mNODE paper](https://doi.org/10.1038/s42256-023-00627-3).
 2. The implementation of the model in Julia is available in [mNODE GitHub](https://github.com/wt1005203/mNODE).

 ### MULTIVIEW
-1. multi_view_preprocess.py" - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [Multiview paper](https://doi.org/10.1073/pnas.2202113119).
+1. **"multi_view_preprocess.py"** - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [Multiview paper](https://doi.org/10.1073/pnas.2202113119).
 2. The implementation of the model (in R) over the datasets tested in the manuscript is available in [Google Colab](https://colab.research.google.com/drive/1MFsncDnYAux05xdIuhNDxpZMSQGPRR9X).

 ### SPARSENED
-1. "sparse_ned_L0_regularization" - Directory contains different models' architectures and layers implementations as described in the [Sparse-NED paper](https://doi.org/10.1186/s12864-020-6652-7).
+1. **"sparse_ned_L0_regularization"** - Directory contains different models' architectures and layers implementations as described in the [Sparse-NED paper](https://doi.org/10.1186/s12864-020-6652-7).
-2. "sparse_ned_snip" - Directory contains useful utils for the Sparse-NED models.
+2. **"sparse_ned_snip"** - Directory contains useful utils for the Sparse-NED models.
-3. "sparse_ned_biome_ae.py" - Dataloader, training, loss functions as described in [Sparse-NED GitHub](https://github.com/vuongle2/BiomeNED)
+3. **"sparse_ned_biome_ae.py"** - Dataloader, training, loss functions as described in [Sparse-NED GitHub](https://github.com/vuongle2/BiomeNED)
-4. "sparse_ned_condition.py" - Adjust the condition (phenotype) of each dataset to the prediction task.
+4. **"sparse_ned_condition.py"** - Adjust the condition (phenotype) of each dataset to the prediction task.
-5. "sparse_ned_models.py" - Forward and backward implementations and some architectures as further described in [Sparse-NED GitHub](https://github.com/vuongle2/BiomeNED).
+5. **"sparse_ned_models.py"** - Forward and backward implementations and some architectures as further described in [Sparse-NED GitHub](https://github.com/vuongle2/BiomeNED).
-6. "sparse_ned_preprocess.py" - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [Sparse-NED paper](https://doi.org/10.1186/s12864-020-6652-7).
+6. **"sparse_ned_preprocess.py"** - Apply all the preprocessing needed to the microbiome datasets as well as the metabolites datasets according to the [Sparse-NED paper](https://doi.org/10.1186/s12864-020-6652-7).
-7. "sparse_ned_runner.py" -  Run the Sparse-NED model on each of the tested datasets in the manuscript according to the [Sparse-NED paper](https://doi.org/10.1186/s12864-020-6652-7) protocol.
+7. **"sparse_ned_runner.py"** -  Run the Sparse-NED model on each of the tested datasets in the manuscript according to the [Sparse-NED paper](https://doi.org/10.1186/s12864-020-6652-7) protocol.
-8. "sparse_ned_utils.py" - Necessary utils for the sparse_ned_runner code.
+8. **"sparse_ned_utils.py"** - Necessary utils for the sparse_ned_runner code.

 ## Statistical analysis, comparisons and visualizations
 The analyses are presented according to the figures in the manuscript.